CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 ## Mapping

 The `map()` method is called when data is being mapped.
-It gets two parameters: input data and a Yothalot\Reducer object.
+It receives two parameters: the input data and a `Yothalot\Reducer` object.
 The type of the input data is not given: it can be anything, and is exactly the same data that you feed to the [Yothalot\Job](copernica-docs:Yothalot/php-job).

-The Yothalot\Reducer object is a very simple object with one method: `emit()`.
+The `Yothalot\Reducer` object is a very simple object with only one method: `emit()`.
 You can emit key/value pairs to the reducer, that will later be reduced.

 ```php